-Here, we report measurements of the strength of spin-orbit torque produced by YbAl$_{3}$ as a function of temperature to study whether the presence of the Kondo-induced 4$f$-derived heavy band near the Fermi level can enhance the spin-torque efficiency.
-In order to distinguish the influence of the emergent 4$f$-derived heavy quasi particles on spin-orbit torque generation in YbAl$_{3}$ from the contributions of other $d$, $p$, and $s$ derived bands, we also examined control samples of LuAl$_{3}$, which has a similar crystal structure and lattice constants as YbAl$_{3}$, but in which the Kondo interaction is absent due to the fully-filled 4$f$ shell of the Lu$^{3+}$ ions.
-Therefore, unlike in YbAl$_{3}$, only wide bands predominantly of Al $p$ orbital character cross the Fermi level in LuAl$_{3}$ (Fig.~1c), with negligible temperature dependence for the integrated spectral weight (Fig.~1e).
+Here, we report measurements of the strength of spin-orbit torque produced by YbAl$_{3}$ as a function of temperature to study whether the Kondo-induced bandstructure renormalization, as observed via ARPES, can enhance the spin-torque efficiency.
+In order to distinguish the influence of 4\textit{f} states involved in the YbAl$_{3}$ Kondo resonance from the contributions of other $d$, $p$, and $s$ derived bands, we also examined control samples of LuAl$_{3}$, which has a similar crystal structure and lattice constants as YbAl$_{3}$, but in which the Kondo interaction is absent due to the fully-filled 4$f$ shell of the Lu$^{3+}$ ions.
+Therefore, unlike in YbAl$_{3}$, only wide bands predominantly of Al $p$ orbital character cross the Fermi level in LuAl$_{3}$ (Figs.~1(f),1(g)), with negligible temperature dependence for the integrated spectral weight (Figs.~1(i),1(j)).